-I can’t hear what you say: that’s the distance mentioned in the chorus.
+I can’t hear what you’re saying: there’s that distance again, mentioned in the chorus.

-You have taken away my pain, you have anesthetized me, but you didn’t make me happy.
-Lyrics written with the lucid awareness of the melancholy that we experience sometimes, in evenings.
-This song is a very clear vision, carved in pain and will to live.
+You have taken away my pain, you have anaesthetised me, but you haven’t made me happy.
+These are lyrics written with the acute awareness of the melancholy that we experience sometimes, late at night.
+This song has a very clear vision, carved out of pain and the will to survive.

 When I was a child I had a fever

 My hands felt just like two balloons

 I can’t explain, you would not understand

 This is not how I am

 I have become comfortably numb